 The key is to manage the condition well so you’re much less likely to react to triggers.
 This means taking your preventer inhaler as prescribed, following a written asthma action plan – a personalised plan that helps you identify times you need extra help – and making sure you go for regular asthma reviews at your GP practice.

-- You could consider switching to an indoor workout when it’s really cold, or at least do your most vigorous exercise inside.
+- You could consider switching to an indoor workout when it’s really cold ( have a look at this post to find some fun ideas for that) or at least do your most vigorous exercise inside.